ESP-Number-One/RacketReady/README.md

 ### Getting Started

 1. Clone this repo: `git clone https://github.com/ESP-Number-One/MatchyoSports --recursive-submodules`

-   This may ask you to log into your overleaf account as it will be cloning the submodules (which includes the deliverables on overleaf).
-Please use the credentials you use for that.

 2. cd into the repo `cd MatchyoSports`
 3. Install dependencies `yarn install`
 4. Build the project `yarn build`